-The one enjoyable part of this project is my film research.
+The most enjoyable part of this project is my film research.
 I’ve watched so many great old movies in recent weeks and want to share a few that are available in full on YouTube (links below).

 To Be or Not To Be

 The first is To Be or Not To Be.
 This is a thoroughly enjoyable comedy, which I wasn’t familiar with until my brother recommended it recently.
 Released in 1942, it’s set in Warsaw and is about a married couple (played by Jack Benney and a luminous Carole Lombard) who are actors in a theatre company that is shut down by the Nazi invasion.
-The plot is a bit silly and involves a Hitler impersonator, but it’s very witty and surprisingly upbeat, given the state of the world at the time.
+The plot is a bit daft and involves a Hitler impersonator, but it’s very witty and surprisingly upbeat, given the state of the world at the time.
 Imagine someone making an astute Covid-19 comedy while we’re still in the midst of the pandemic.

 A Matter of Life and Death

 A Matter of Life and Death was one of David Niven’s most iconic roles, and I loved it the first time I watched it as a kid.
-In this Powell and Pressburger classic, he plays an RAF pilot who puts out an SOS call as his badly damaged plane struggles back to base across the Channel.
+In this Powell and Pressburger classic, he plays a WWII RAF pilot who puts out an SOS call as his badly damaged plane struggles back to base across the Channel.
 He decides to jump despite not having a parachute and doesn’t expect to survive the impact, but remarkably does – through a clerical error made in Heaven.
 What follows is a beautiful, thought-provoking story that is as profound as it is comical.
 Niven and his cheeky grin will definitely turn up somewhere in my WIP.

 Daddy Long Legs

 Daddy Long Legs is an enjoyable, if somewhat problematic musical starring Leslie Caron and Fred Astaire (who features in my book).
 He’s a wealthy American philanthropist, she’s an 18-year-old orphan in a French convent.
 When she impresses him during a European trip, he decides to set up a university fund for her to study in America.
 What makes it a slightly uncomfortable watch is that he’s initially a father figure to her (not knowing who her anonymous benefactor is she refers to him as Daddy Long Legs), and Astaire was considerably older than Caron.
 Inevitably romance blossoms and the film is not completely successful in selling the shift in their relationship.
-But it’s worth seeing for the gorgeous songs (like Something’s Gotta Give) and dance routines throughout, and the chance to see Fred play the drums.
+But it’s worth seeing for the gorgeous musical numbers (like Something’s Gotta Give) and dance routines throughout, and the chance to see Fred play the drums.
 It’s available to view on Youtube, in sections:

 I’m also reading Elizabeth Strout’s Olive Kitteridge, which is giving me a lot of food for thought.